 Implemented in 2008, the Amendment 80 Program is a limited access privilege program (LAPP) that allocates a portion of total allowable catch (TAC) for Atka mackerel, Pacific ocean perch, and 3 flatfish species (yellowfin sole, rock sole, and flathead sole), along with an allocation of prohibited species catch (PSC) quota for halibut and crab, in the Bering Sea/Aleutian Islands (BSAI), to the Amendment 80 sector.
-For a list of Amendment 80 cooperative reports and Council presentations at this meeting, see Attachment B.
+See attachment for a list of Amendment 80 cooperative reports and Council presentations at this meeting.

-For clarification, the Amendment 80 cooperatives also provided halibut bycatch management plans to the Council at the December meeting.
+For clarification, the Amendment 80 cooperatives also provide halibut bycatch management plans to the Council at the December meeting.
 That request originated from the Council during the June 2015 meeting.
+In addition, as part of the BSAI flatfish flexibility action (Amendment 105), the Council asked for information on flatfish exchanges, cooperative transfers, and actual harvest.
+NMFS provides this information as part of their December inseason management report.